jezpoz/arcgis-cli/README.md

 This CLI tool, is NOT an offical ArcGIS or Esri tool.

-This is just something I have hacked together while working with the ArcGIS REST API.
+This is just something I have hacked together while working with the ArcGIS REST API, and is FAR from complete.